justEhmadSaeed/timetable-scheduler/readme.md

 - Each subject can only be assigned to a class at most one time.
 - Credit hours cannot exceed contact hours.

+## Tools and Technologies

+- **Windows OS:** Windows OS is used for the development of this project due to its user-friendly interface.

+- **VSCode:** VSCode is used as an editor for this project due to its high compatibility with Javascript & React.

+- **React.js:** React library is used to build the frontend of the project due to its high scalability and a large number of tools & Packages to aid in the development.

+- **Node:** Node is used as the backend of the project to provide backend-APIs services.

+- **Express js:** Express.js, a framework for the node is used to design the APIs for the project.

+- **Node Package Manager:** npm is used to handle the dependencies of the project.

+- **Firebase Authentication:** Firebase Authentication provides secure, user-friendly & multiple sign-in methods with many essential features including forgetting password & change password.

+- **Cloud Firestore Database:** Cloud firestore is used as the database for this project due to its efficient performance and many secure built-in features to accelerate the development and provide a remote database for the deployed application.

+- **Material UI:** Material UI is used as the standard for the frontend of the project due to its premium look and simplicity.

 ## Installation Guidelines

 ### **Prerequisite**